smartfog/fogflow/doc/en/source/onepage.rst

 .. important::

-	please DO NOT use "127.0.0.1" as the IP address of **my_hostip**, because it is only accessible to a running task inside a docker container.
+	Please DO NOT use "127.0.0.1" as the IP address of **my_hostip**, because it is only accessible to a running task inside a docker container.

-	**Firewall rules:** to make your FogFlow web portal accessible, the following ports 80 and 5672 over TCP must be open.
+	**Firewall rules:** To make FogFlow web portal accessible and for its proper functioning, the following ports must be free and open over TCP in host machine.

+	Component        Port
+	Discovery		 8090
+	Cloud-broker     8070
+	Dgraph			 9082
+	Designer		 8080
+	Nginx			 80
+	Rabbitmq	     5672
+	Worker			 launches task instance over any port internally

+	Above mentioned port number(s) are default port number(s).
+If user needs to change the port number(s), please make sure the change is consistence in all the configuration files named as **"config.json"**.

 	**Mac Users:** if you like to test FogFlow on your Macbook, please install Docker Desktop and also use "host.docker.internal" as my_hostip in the configuration file

-	If you need to change the port number(s), please make sure the change is consistence in all these three configuration files.

 Start all Fogflow components